Austin Shakespeare's ANTHEM to Play Baryshnikov Arts Center, 9/25-12/1

-The Austin Shakespeare Theatre Company presents the New York premiere of Ayn Rand's novel Anthem.
-Adapted for the stage by composer Jeff Britting, curator of the Ayn Rand Archives, previews for Anthem begin tonight, September 25 at the Jerome Robbins Theater at the Baryshnikov Arts Center (450 W. 37th Street).
+The Austin Shakespeare Theatre Company will present the New York premiere of Ayn Rand's novel ANTHEM.
+Adapted for the stage by composer Jeff Britting, curator of the Ayn Rand Archives, previews for ANTHEM begin September 25 at the Jerome Robbins Theater at the Baryshnikov Arts Center (450 W. 37th Street).
 Opening night is scheduled for Monday, October 7th for a limited ten-week run through December 1, 2013.

 ANTHEM is the story of a young man, EQUALITY 7-2521, who is born into a future world that has banished all individuality.
 Not satisfied with a world lighted by candles, EQUALITY fosters his love of discovery in an abandoned subway, a relic of the past.
 In solitude, EQUALITY rediscovers electricity and a new source of light.
 Above ground he meets and falls in love with LIBERTY 5-3000, committing a further "sin of preference."

 The cast of ANTHEM includes: Matthew Christian as Equality, Lelund Durond Thompson as International, Tina Johnson as Old Woman, and Sofia Lauwers as Liberty.
 Sarah Walker Thornton & Alex Teicheira make up the ensemble.